A warning before you proceed. I'm about to write War and Peace here, so if you really wanna read all this, get ready for some long reading.

 XenForo was not a random choice.
 At the time, my absolute favorite forum software was vBulletin 4.x.
 Also, XenForo was developed by the same developers who did vBulletin 3.x and some of 4.x as well.
 And finally, out of the many pieces of forum software there were available, XF always seemed to come out on top with glowing user reviews.
 So of course, XenForo 2.0 was chosen.
 I can tell you as well that I haven't had any regrets with it since, and it's now my new favorite piece of forum software.

-But this isn't an advertisement piece for XF, so moving on, we are now at the present time.
-SMF 2.0 is swapped out for XenForo 2.0, our server has been upgraded from simple web-hosting to a VPS, and all the old content has been transferred.
+But this isn't an advertisement piece for XF, so moving on, on November 8th 2018, SMF 2.0 was swapped out for XenForo 2.0, our server was been upgraded from simple web-hosting to a VPS, and all the old content was transferred.
 I was also able to finally bring back Sanctuary v1.0 in archive mode for anyone who wanted to view it.
 It's been years now since that mess happened, so I decided it was finally time for it to see the light of day again.

-That isn't all though.
-We have a lot more to do in order to reach version 3.0 in earnest, such as a logo redesign and opening of the Resources tab for content.
-Nevertheless, I'm excited and hopeful for the future.
+And then on January 1st, 2019, we officially became Sanctuary 3.0, and the final list of additions and changes was quite long.
+We also started up forum games as well as begun hosting the MS23 build of Halo Online.
+In the end, I'm excited and hopeful for the future.
 No matter what we decide to focus on, Sanctuary will always be a place of user freedom, just as it was in the TOTSE days.
 And it will be so or I will shut it down myself.
 This is who we are, like it or not.
 And if you are willing to accept that, you may find that what we offer here can not be found anywhere else on the internet.
 If it can, I would surely like to know.